 Here another solution work for most users.

-- Go to your Device Manager. you can do this by right click on windows 10 start menu and select device manager.
+- Go to your Device Manager. you can do this by clicking on the Windows 10 start menu and select Device Manager.

 - Scroll down and expand the option named “System Devices”.